Space48/ui-components/README.md

 The following are common usage examples for projects:

 #### Import dist files
-If you want to install a component that is compatible with a legacy system e.g. AMD or es2015, you can install the components dist files rather than the component itself.
+If you want to install a component that is compatible with a legacy system e.g. AMD or es2015, you can install the components dist files rather than the component itself e.g.

 ```
-$ bit import --dist --ignore-package-json -p ./<target directory> dsbelding.ui-components/message
+$ bit import --dist --ignore-package-json -p ./<target directory> <account>.<collection>/message
 ```

 #### Import with generated dependencies
 If you want to install a component with it's own package.json and node_modules:

 ```
-$ bit import -p ./<target directory> dsbelding.ui-components/message
+$ bit import -p ./<target directory> <account>.<collection>/message
 ```

 #### Import without generated dependencies
 If you want to install a component's source files but without automatically generated dependencies:
 ```
-$ bit import --ignore-package-json -p ./<target directory> dsbelding.ui-components/message
+$ bit import --ignore-package-json -p ./<target directory> <account>.<collection>/message
 ```

 The components files should now have been written to the target directory you specified.